Ink and Identity: Reading Hakka Narratives through Calligraphy

 Poem “A Day Taiwanese People Keep in their Hearts” (2023) by Dupan Fangge (杜潘芳格)

 TAOYUAN, Taiwan — Who are the Hakkas?
-The Hakka people in Taiwan trace their origins to the historical migrations of the Hakka ethnic group from mainland China.
-Today, about 20% of Taiwan's population belongs to the Hakka ethnicity.
+The Hakka people in Taiwan trace their origins to historical migrations of the Hakka ethnic group from mainland China.
+Today, they make up about 20% of Taiwan’s population.

-Among the various Hakka-populated cities, Taoyuan city boasts the nation's largest Hakka population, exceeding 900,000.
+Among Taiwan’s Hakka-populated cities, Taoyuan boasts the nation’s largest Hakka community, exceeding 900,000.
 This led the city to host the 2023 Hakka Expo, which opened in August.

-Coinciding with the expo, my favourite museum in the city, the Hengshan Calligraphy Art Centre (HCAC) launched a highly-anticipated exhibition that celebrates Hakka calligraphers: A Dimension To Be Found: Hakka Narrative in Calligraphy.
+Coinciding with the expo, my favourite museum in the city, the Hengshan Calligraphy Art Centre (HCAC), launched a highly-anticipated exhibition celebrating Hakka calligraphers: A Dimension To Be Found: Hakka Narrative in Calligraphy.

-Having visited numerous Chinese calligraphy exhibitions — some of them organised by the HCAC — over the past decade, I was thrilled when I first learned about this exhibition in a press release.
-Those well-versed in Chinese art history know that calligraphy is predominantly dominated by Han Chinese.
-The Hakka Chinese, though the second-largest ethnic group in Taiwan, following the Minnan people (also known as Hoklos), is akin to an indigenous minority, seldom explored in the discourse of Chinese calligraphy.
+Having visited numerous Chinese calligraphy exhibitions — some organised by the HCAC — over the past decade, I was thrilled when I first learned about this exhibition in a press release.
+Those well-versed in Chinese art history know that calligraphy has long been dominated by Han Chinese.
+The Hakka, though Taiwan’s second-largest ethnic group following the Minnan (Hoklo) people, are seldom explored in the discourse of Chinese calligraphy almost like an indigenous minority in this artistic tradition.

 A Dimension To Be Found features a curated selection of works by Hakka calligraphers, spanning from 1917 to the present day.
 These calligraphers include the Hakka gentry who lived under the Qing rule (1683-1895), the Japanese colonial period (1895-1945), the Republic of China era, and contemporary Hakka artists.
-The exhibition aims to reexamine the contributions of Taiwan's Hakka calligraphers, exploring how literature, poetry, and societal experiences have fueled their artistic journeys, and the role that calligraphy plays in transmitting their cultural heritage.
+The exhibition aims to reexamine the contributions of Taiwan’s Hakka calligraphers, exploring how literature, poetry, and societal experiences have shaped their artistic journeys, alongside their role in preserving their cultural heritage.

-Instead of following the exhibition curator's division of the exhibition, I invite my readers on a wanderer's journey.
-We will walk in the shoes of our Hakka fellow citizens, tracing the path of their their forebears who, like pioneers, took root in Taiwan and, with time, bloomed into the flowers representing their culture."
+But instead of following the curator’s trajectory, I invite my readers on a wanderer’s journey — walking in the footsteps of our Hakka fellows, tracing the path of their forebears who, like pioneers, took root in Taiwan and, over time, blossomed into the flowers of their culture.

 Bitter Passage to Taiwan (渡台悲歌) by Hsu Yung-Chin (徐永進)